Jeep Wrangler Review 2023 | Top Gear

 What's the verdict?

-The success of the Wrangler is certainly down to what it does – if it can’t clamber over various things that’d stop a Sherpa in their tracks, it’s an abject failure.
-But there’s also the less tangible, but no less important thing – how it makes you feel in the process.
-There’s an inherent desirability in the Wrangler that transcends its blocky styling and overtly utilitarian mandate; that sense that at the drop of a Stetson, you could disappear off for parts and adventures unknown.
+Happily, it makes a mockery of hostile terrain: just pick a mountain, apply light throttle, and wait for the rocky summit to come to you.
+Easy peasy.
+But there’s also a less tangible (but no less important) element to the Wrangler: how it makes you feel in the process.
+It has an inherent desirability that transcends its blocky styling and overtly utilitarian mandate; that sense that at the drop of a Stetson, you could disappear off for parts and adventures unknown.

 The Rivals